8 Crucial CCNA Sample Test Questions You Must Master in 2026

 Key Insight: The combination of

-switchport mode trunkon one end andswitchport mode dynamic autoon the other is a classic "gotcha" scenario in CCNA sample test questions.
-It’s designed to test your precise knowledge of DTP negotiation, highlighting that not all "trunk" modes actively signal for trunking.
+switchport mode trunkon one side andswitchport mode dynamic autoon the other is a classic "gotcha" in CCNA sample test questions.
+It is designed to verify that you know not every trunk configuration actively sends negotiation frames.
+It highlights the specific requirements needed to trigger a state change in a passivedynamic autoport.

 Actionable Takeaways

-- Master the DTP Negotiation Matrix: Create a quick reference guide for the DTP negotiation outcomes for all combinations of Trunk, Dynamic Desirable, and Dynamic Auto.
-Know exactly which combinations result in a trunk link versus an access link.
+- Master the DTP Negotiation Matrix: Build a reference guide for all DTP outcomes for combinations of Trunk, Dynamic Desirable, and Dynamic Auto.
+You must know which pairings result in a trunk and which default to access without second-guessing.
+Memorizing this matrix is a high-yield activity for the current CCNA exam.

-- Practice Hands-On Configuration: Utilize a network simulator like Cisco Packet Tracer or GNS3 to configure switch interfaces with different DTP modes.
-Observe the operational results using verification commands such as
+- Practice Hands-On Configuration: Use a network simulator like Cisco Packet Tracer or GNS3 to set up switches and change DTP modes on connecting interfaces.
+Use verification commands such as

-show interfaces [interface-id] switchportandshow interfaces trunk.
-This hands-on practice builds essential muscle memory and reinforces theoretical concepts. - Understand Core Trunking Concepts: Go beyond DTP.
-Solidify your knowledge of the 802.1Q tagging process, the role of the native VLAN (and potential security risks), and how to manage allowed VLAN lists on trunk ports.
-For a deeper understanding of advanced Layer 2 functionalities, especially when implementing network segmentation in complex environments, explore the capabilities of a managed Ethernet switch.
+show interfaces [interface-id] switchportandshow interfaces trunkto see the results.
+This practice builds the muscle memory required for the actual test environment. - Understand Core Trunking Concepts: Look beyond DTP.
+You need a firm grasp of the 802.1Q tagging process, the purpose of the native VLAN, and the security risks associated with it.
+Learn how to manage traffic using allowed VLAN lists on trunk ports.
+To see how these Layer 2 functions work in more complex environments, examine the features of a managed Ethernet switch.

-Reflection Prompt: How do VLANs contribute to network security?
-Consider how they could be used to isolate sensitive data or control access for guest networks.
+Reflection Prompt: How do VLANs improve network security?
+Think about how you could use them to isolate sensitive data or control access for guest users on a corporate network.

-4. Routing Protocols and Path Selection: Navigating Complex Networks
+4. Routing Protocols and Path Selection: Managing Network Traffic

-A core competency for any network professional, from a CCNA-certified engineer to a PMP managing an IT project, is understanding how routers make intelligent decisions to forward traffic.
-The CCNA exam heavily scrutinizes your knowledge of dynamic routing protocols like OSPF (Open Shortest Path First) and EIGRP (Enhanced Interior Gateway Routing Protocol).
-The focus is on how these protocols build and maintain routing tables, and critically, how they select the "best" path to a destination.
-Questions will test your grasp of Administrative Distance (AD) and protocol-specific metrics, which are fundamental to robust network design and troubleshooting.
+A core skill for any network professional—from a CCNA candidate to a project manager overseeing IT infrastructure—is understanding how routers make decisions to forward data.
+The CCNA exam tests your knowledge of dynamic routing protocols like Open Shortest Path First (OSPF) and Enhanced Interior Gateway Routing Protocol (EIGRP).
+We focus on how these protocols build routing tables and how they determine the optimal path to a destination.
+Expect questions that test your grasp of Administrative Distance (AD) and protocol-specific metrics.
+These concepts are required for stable network design and effective troubleshooting.

 Sample Question